dataforseo/TypeScriptClient/docs/interfaces/IPaidSerpElementItem.md

 > `optional` **website\_name**: `string`

-Defined in: main.ts:28740
+Defined in: main.ts:28715

-website name in SERP
+name of the website in SERP

 ***